the-gdmo/TheRepBot/README.md

 ## About

-This app is open source and licenced under the BSD 3-Clause Licence.
+This app is open source and licensed under the BSD 3-Clause License.
 You can find the source code on GitHub [here](https://github.com/the-gdmo/TheRepBot).

 NOTE: If you update settings, you will have to uninstall to be able to reimplement the content that you want in whatever you are editing.